mayank1112/catcode/README.md

 # Demo

 1. Click the link: http://cats.mayank.uk/
-2. Select 3 cat images (you can select a cat again to unselect it) to check if they are compatible or they would fight
+2. Select 3 cat images (you can select a cat again to unselect it)
+3. Wait for the message to appear

 # Screenshot
 ![Screenshot](http://cats.mayank.uk/cats.png?
 "Screenshot")